 Dr. K. Heather Koth, founder and owner of Intown Professional Counseling, is a licensed professional counselor and clinical supervisor specializing in mindfulness, Dialectal Behavior Therapy (DBT) and Radically Open DBT (RO DBT).
 She works with adults and adolescents in the treatment of food challenges, body image issues, attention deficit and hyperactivity disorder, disorders of over control, and anxiety and depression.
 Her approach to therapy includes mindfulness and somatic based practices, behavioral approaches and skill development.
 She creates a safe, collaborative space for growth and healing.
 Dr. Koth offers both individual and group therapy and supervision and consulting for therapists.
 She is a certified yoga teacher and is an adjunct professor and speaker who is passionate about helping others to develop meaningful connections with themselves and others and improve their overall wellbeing.

-Camille Brust is a board certified counselor with a master’s degree in Clinical Mental Health Counseling from Mercer University.
+Camille Brust is an associate professional counselor (APC) with a master’s degree in Clinical Mental Health Counseling from Mercer University.
 She specializes in working with adolescents and adults with Autism Spectrum Disorder and ADHD.
 Camille is a compassionate guide for those with neurodivergent challenges.
 She provides empathetic guidance and support to help clients with career challenges, anxiety and mood disorders, food and body image issues, and interpersonal relationships.
 Camille creates a judgment-free space to navigate challenges, build practical communication skills, manage life transitions, and find balance amidst life's rollercoaster.
 Camille uses mindfulness and DBT approaches along with her experience working in school and mental health settings dedicated to neurodivergent individuals, to help clients facilitate change and improve overall wellbeing and life satisfaction.

-Alexandra Caldwell is an associate licensed psychotherapist with a master’s degree in Clinical Mental Health Counseling from Mercer University.
+Alexandra Caldwell is an associate licensed professional counselor (APC) with a master’s degree in Clinical Mental Health Counseling from Mercer University.
 She received her bachelor’s degree from Georgia State University with a major in psychology and minor in biology.
-She specializes in working with adults dealing with mood and personality disorders in individual and group therapy sessions.
+She specializes in working with adults and teens dealing with mood and personality disorders in individual and group therapy sessions.
 Alexandra creates a safe space for her clients filled with genuineness, warmth, mutual trust, and acceptance.
 She uses mindfulness and DBT approaches to help clients facilitate change through identifying and processing emotions, and assists them in recognizing and changing unhelpful ways of thinking to improve their relationships with others and with themselves.

 Shivali Patel is an associate professional counselor experienced in substance use counseling with both adolescents and adults.
 She also specializes in grief, trauma, anxiety and depression disorders, using mindfulness and reality therapy to help clients to develop healthy coping skills.
 She supports clients in developing healthy communication, dealing with grief, and working through childhood traumas in order to lead a healthier lifestyle and improve relationships with themselves and others.
 Shivali obtained her bachelor’s in psychology from University of Georgia and her Master’s from Mercer University and has interned and worked in both patient and out patient recovery programs.